 Highlights of GRE syllabus:

-(ii) Quantitative Ability– This section checks the basic knowledge of the quant among candidates from the topics like Algebra, Geometry, Data analysis and simple problem-solving techniques based on these concepts.
+This section checks the basic knowledge of the quant with the candidates attempting the exam.
+The topics which are tested in the exam are as follows – Algebra, Geometry, Data analysis and simple problem-solving techniques based on these concepts.

 |Abbreviation||Graduate Management Admission Test||Graduate Record Examination|